Skip to main content

 • Aggie Pride: Students will feel a sense of belonging at NMSU, develop positive relationships, and participate in Aggie traditions

-• Life skills: Students will learn to live responsibly and respectfully in a diverse community environment, develop knowledge of adult life skills, critically evaluate news sources, and become familiar with aspects of financial fitness
+• Life Skills: Students will learn to live responsibly and respectfully in a diverse community environment, develop knowledge of adult life skills, critically evaluate news sources, and become familiar with aspects of financial fitness

 We encourage students to attend events and activities from all of the learning outcome categories in order to cultivate a well-rounded college experience.